Best Flooring For Stairs | MyFloorQuote

 Rating: 8/10

-Durable and highly realistic, though it requires specialised stair nosing profiles and carries a higher slip risk than carpet.
+Durable and realistic, though it requires specialised stair nosing profiles and carries higher slip risks than carpet.

 💧 Sheet Vinyl